focustense/StardewUI/Docs/reference/stardewui/input/actionrepeat.md

 ---
 title: ActionRepeat
-description: Configures the repeat rate of an action used in an ActionState`1.
+description: Configures the repeat rate of an action used in an ActionState&lt;T&gt;.
 ---

 <link rel="stylesheet" href="/StardewUI/stylesheets/reference.css" />